trunk-d-monkey/iOS-Data-Parser/Readme.txt

-NOTE: Currently the CSV import to SQLite for KML generation is broken since Cellebrite's export changes.
-I'll fix the module and get it working again.
-Everything else seems to work find.
-2025-12-12

-Version 1.1
+Version 1.2
 -Updated the dates in the KML files to work with Google Earth's timeline auto adjustment.
+-Updated the CSV import module to detect and work with both UTF-8 and UTF-16

 A forensic parser for iOS app usage analysis and location parsing.
 Includes inFocus BIOME parsing.
 Start it with "ios-data-parser.py".